lmammino/iteration-protocols-workshop/07-tips-and-pitfalls/README.md

 Ok, problem solved! 🍻

-But... if you want my 2 cents, this is not necessaraly pretty and we have seen that it can be quite dangerous: a careless handling of `async` can easily destroy the performance of you server, so it's probably better to stick with handler functions when it comes to web servers!
+But... if you want my 2 cents, this is not necessarily pretty and we have seen that it can be quite dangerous: a careless handling of `async` can easily destroy the performance of you server, so it's probably better to stick with handler functions when it comes to web servers!

 **Let's not be tempted by the patterns of the dinosaur!** 🦕  (Sorry, Deno... 😇)